-You may have other risks depending on your specific medical condition.
-Be sure to
+You may have other risks depending on your health condition.
+Discuss any concerns

 How do I get ready for aortic dissection repair?

-If you need emergency surgery for an aortic dissection, you won’t be able to prepare
+If you need emergency surgery for an aortic dissection, you won’t be able to get ready

 But if possible, before you are given medicine to put to you to sleep (general anesthesia),